Trillbit-Inc/TrillbitSDK-ESP32-S3/README.md

 And follow the instructions given by the script.

+The platform credentials file can be downloaded by logging into the Trillbit developers portal.

 # Using the Demo

 On successful licensing, you would see the following SDK demo display